KeisGSmit/Milestone1/README.md

 - [Unsplash](https://unsplash.com/)
     - This website provided me with media I used for my landing page
 - [Markup Validation service](https://validator.w3.org/)
-    - I used the W3C Validation service to Validate my HTML and CSS code before I did my final commit.
+    - I used the W3C Validation service to validate my HTML and CSS code before I did my final commit.
 - [Contrast ratio](https://contrast-ratio.com/)
     - I used Contrast ratio to find a font colour that will suit my colour pallet as much as possible.
 - [HTMLCheatSheets - css](https://htmlcheatsheet.com/css/)
     - I used this website to create a CSS gradient background for divisions in my html between sections of the website for design purposes.
 - [GitHub](https://github.com/)
-    - GitHub is the site where The current repository is being hosted on
+    - GitHub is the site where the current repository is being hosted on
 - [Git](https://git-scm.com/)
     - Git was used to "deploy" changes to my code to GitHub and maintain version control.
 - [Gitpod](https://chrome.google.com/webstore/detail/gitpod-online-ide/dodmmooeoklaejobgleioelladacbeki?hl=en)